gertrude-app/web/docs/src/pages/unblocking-guide.md

    and the site will immediately work correctly.
 2. The ability to send _unlock requests_ from the macOS app makes this process much easier.
-3. As long as you don't unlock domains like `google.com` or `facebook.com` accidentaly, there's usually very little danger in unlocking a few of the wrong domains while you're hunting for which domain or domains still needs to be unblocked for a site.
+3. As long as you don't unlock domains like `google.com` or `facebook.com` accidentally, there's usually very little danger in unlocking a few of the wrong domains while you're hunting for which domain or domains still needs to be unblocked for a site.
 4. You and your user/s will get good at this with a _little practice._
-5. Once you have a site fully unlocked, with Gertrudes _keychains_ feature, you can easily _share the full set of keys_ with all of the users you are protecting&mdash;you won't have to repeat the process again.
+5. Once you have a site fully unlocked, with Gertrude's _keychains_ feature you can easily _share the full set of keys_ with all of the users you are protecting&mdash;you won't have to repeat the process again.
 6. You can always [reach out to us](https://gertrude.app/support) if you're having trouble getting a site unlocked.
-7. We're exploring some ways to in the future try to _automatically discover and unlock_ some or all of these other domains, so it's very likely this process will keep getting easier over time.
+7. We're exploring some ways to in the future try to _automatically discover and unlock_ some or all of these other supporting domains, so it's very likely this process will keep getting easier over time.

+## Isolate network activity

+Your computer is constantly making network requests to a myriad of websites and services.
+The vast majority of these don't cause you any noticable problem, and don't need to be unblocked.
+But, all those requests can make it _hard to find out which request DOES need to be unblocked._ For this reason, probably the number one thing you can do to make it easier to find what to unblock is **isolate network activity:**

+- **Close every other app** except the one you're working with.
+This will greatly reduce the number of network requests you'll have to consider.
+- **Close other tabs** if you're working with a web browser, this also substantially eliminates noise and makes it easier to find the right request.
+- **Be sure to clear and filter requests**.
+Enter a _search phrase_ into the filter field of Gertrude's network activity screen.
+Usually part of the name of a website, or the app you're using are helpful.
+Click the _clear requests_ button and then refresh the page, or retry the activity that is not working.

+{% image src="isolating-requests.png" caption="Filter by a search phrase, and clear often" /%}